Pulse code cab signaling: Basic operation

 Pulse code cab signals work by sending metered pulses along an existing AC track circuit operating at a chosen carrier frequency.
 The pulses are detected via induction by a sensor hanging a few inches above the rail before the leading set of wheels.
-The codes are measured in pulses per minute and for the 4-aspect PRR system are set at 180 ppm for Clear, 120 ppm for Approach Medium, 75 ppm for Approach and 0 for Restricting.
+The codes are measured in pulses per minute (ppm) and for the 4-aspect PRR system are set at 180 ppm for Clear, 120 ppm for Approach Medium, 75 ppm for Approach and 0 for Restricting.
 The pulse rates are chosen to avoid any one rate being a multiple of another leading to reflected harmonics causing false indications.

-The system is failsafe in that the lack of code would display a Restricting signal.
-The codes would be transmitted to the train from the block limit in front of it.
+The system is failsafe since the lack of a code causes a Restricting signal to display.
+The codes are transmitted to the train from the block limit in front of it.
 This way if the rail was broken or another train entered the block, any codes would not reach the approaching train and the cab signal would again display Restricting.
-Trains with an insufficient number of axles will not short out (see:Shunt (electrical)) all of the cab signal current so that following trains might receive an incorrect aspect.
+Trains with an insufficient number of axles will not short out (see: Shunt (electrical)) all of the cab signal current so that following trains might receive an incorrect aspect.
 Trains of this type must be given absolute block protection to the rear.

 Where DC and 25 Hz AC electrification co-exist, the standard 100 Hz frequency is changed to 91 2/3 Hz (next available M-G set frequency).
 This avoids even harmonics created by the return rail's DC traction current offsetting the AC return sine wave in the same rail.

 Enhancements for higher speeds

 70 years after pulse code cab signals had been introduced, the 4 speed design was found to be insufficient for speeds not envisioned when the system was designed.
 The two most pressing problems were the use of high speed turnouts, which allowed trains to take a diverging route faster than the normal 30 or 45 mph covered by the existing cab signals.
-The introduction of Amtrak's Acela Express service with its 135 mph to 150 mph maximum speeds would also exceed the capabilities of the legacy signaling system and its 125 mph design speed.
+The introduction of Amtrak's Acela Express service with its 135 mph to 160 mph maximum speeds would also exceed the capabilities of the legacy signaling system and its 125 mph design speed.

-To address the problem and avoid a complete rebuild of the signaling system, impair lower speed service, break backwards compatibility with existing cab signals or place too high a reliance on the human operator, an overlay pulse code system was devised for use on Amtrak's Northeast Corridor.
+To address the problem and avoid a complete rebuild of the signaling system, which could impair lower speed service, break backwards compatibility with existing cab signals or place too high a reliance on the human operator, an overlay pulse code system was devised for use on Amtrak's Northeast Corridor.
 By operating with a different carrier frequency of 250 Hz, additional pulse codes could be sent to the train without interfering with legacy 100 Hz codes.
 By carefully designing the overlay codes, backwards compatibility could be maintained so that any train unable to detect the new codes would never receive a signal more favorable than had it would otherwise detect.
-In addition to the use of 250 Hz codes, a 5th, 270ppm code was incorporated from rapid transit and Long Island Rail Road use.
+In addition to the use of 250 Hz codes, a 270 ppm code was incorporated from rapid transit and Long Island Rail Road use.

 The mapping of codes to speeds is as follows: